Continuous Wigner-Mott transition at $\nu=1/5$: Spectral gap extrapolation

 We can learn even more about the state by considering the largest transfer matrix eigenvalues in different symmetry sectors.
 For example, if one were to compute the single-particle density matrix, $\langle c^\dagger_{i,\uparrow}c_{j,\uparrow}\rangle$, the form factors encode the fact the total particle number and total spin changed on site $i$ and changed back on site $j$.
 As we are conserving both particle number and spin, that means the eigenvectors $\nu_n$ that overlap with those form factors are in the sector $(Q,S_z)=(1,1/2)$, where $Q$ denotes the charge (particle number) and $S_z$ denotes the $\hat z$ magnetization.
 By contrast, the operator $n_{i,\uparrow}$ does not change the quantum numbers of the wavefunction, and hence the correlation function $\langle n_{i,\uparrow} n_{j,\uparrow}\rangle$ is propagated by eigenvectors in the $(Q,S_z)=(0,0)$ sector.

-In order to reliably extrapolate the transfer matrix eigenvalues in the limit $\chi\to\infty$, we adopt the procedure of Ref.~\cite{rams2018}.
+In order to reliably extrapolate the transfer matrix eigenvalues in the limit $\chi\to\infty$, we adopt the procedure of Refs.~\cite{rams2018,vanhecke2019}.
 We define a refinement parameter $\delta=\Delta_1-\Delta_0$ where $\Delta_0=1/\xi_{\rm iMPS}$ and $\Delta_1$ is the next smallest inverse correlation length.
 In the limit $\chi\to\infty$, $\delta$ should vanish whether one is in a gapped or a gapless phase (up to degeneracies, see generalizations in Ref.~\cite{vanhecke2019}).
 Hence, one can reliably extrapolate the transfer matrix eigenvalues to their asymptotic values by studying how they scale in the limit $\delta\to 0$.
-We find that this procedure yields results consistent with a direct $1/\chi\to 0$ extrapolation, but it reduces noise.
+In particular, we find (in agreement with Ref.~\cite{rams2018}) that the leading-order behavior scales linearly in the refinement parameter, i.e. $\Delta(\chi)=\Delta(\infty)+a\delta$ where $\{a,\Delta(\infty)\}$ and their associated errors are extracted by a linear least-squares fit.
+Examples of these fits in the Wigner-Mott, Luther-Emery and Luttinger liquid phases are shown in Fig.~\ref{fig:extrapolate} for the 2-Fermi-point data.
+We emphasize that this procedure yields results consistent with a direct $1/\chi\to 0$ extrapolation, but it reduces noise.

+It is also worth addressing the sharp features in Fig.~2 where extrapolated transfer matrix eigenvalues appear to be negative.
+We believe these features to be spurious finite-bond-dimension effects.
+They occur at points where gaps in different symmetry sectors cross.
+For instance, in Fig.~\ref{fig:extrapolate} one can see that the $(Q=2,S_z=0)$ gap (in red) is large at finite-$\chi$ but extrapolates to small values.
+Hence, at intermediate bond dimensions in the Luther-Emery liquid phase, the $(2,0)$ eigenvalues intersect the $(0,1)$ and $(1,1/2)$ eigenvalues (which both extrapolate to finite values).
+These crossing points match up with the sharp features, leading us to believe that they will vanish if the calculation is pushed to larger bond dimensions.